RushiBShah/CleanWaterIOT/README.md

-![A community leader can find verified clean sources of water near to them in one place in near real time and track/compare water sanitation results against historical trends + nearby communities to drive a ~50% reduction in water illness-related hospitalizations and can assess their water usage and make more informed decisions to prioritize most essential needs & decrease water waste.]
+![A community leader can find verified clean sources of water near to them in one place in near real time and track/compare water sanitation results against historical trends + nearby communities to drive a ~50% reduction in water illness-related hospitalizations and can assess their water usage and make more informed decisions to prioritize most essential needs & decrease water waste.
+With IoT integration, water quality monitoring information is also gathered which is analysed over the changing climatic conditions around the year using Watrson AI tools to help in decisions too]

 Essential technologies needed: